 The data in this study was collected from a subset of merchants who used Midigator to manage chargebacks for 12 consecutive months.
 These merchants were chosen because they represented a broad spectrum of billing models, industries, transaction volumes, and dispute management styles.

-Merchants in this study ranged from small, start-up businesses to large, enterprise brands.
-In 2018, individual chargeback counts ranged from 78 disputes a year to 63,229.
-Sales ranged from $514,000 to $82,908,500 annually.
+Merchants in this study ranged from small startup businesses to large enterprise brands.
+In 2019, individual chargeback counts ranged from 14 disputes a year to 105,285.
+Annual sales ranged from $25,000 to $186,200,000.

 Why does The Year in Chargebacks report show a decrease in year-over-year trends when other studies indicate chargeback risks are intensifying?